 You can follow these tips to increase what you recycle from your bathroom:

-- You can use a bin divider to seperate recyclable items in your bathroom bin if you use one.
+You can use a bin divider to separate recyclable items in your bathroom bin if you use one.

 Remember you can recycle all these items once they are empty, rinsed and finished with: